Culture

 Sherwood News

 Even as the American fertility rate dropped to 1.6 births per woman last year — the lowest on record, and falling below the generally accepted replacement rate of 2.1 — the ideal family in the collective American consciousness has still risen modestly from 2.4 in the late 1990s.
-As Gallup pointed out, the data suggests that the nation’s falling fertility rate is more to do with practical issues that would-be parents face, rather than shifting attitudes towards having children or the traditional family unit.
+As Gallup suggested, the data indicates that the nation’s falling fertility rate has more to do with practical issues that would-be parents face rather than shifting attitudes toward having children or the traditional family unit.

 Parental guidance

-Since 2007, when the fertility rate last sat at that 2.1 replacement level, there have been a lot of external influences playing on potential parents which may have swayed their decision to have kids one way or another.
-Costs associated with child rearing, such as the rising price of child care; the economic hardship that current parents increasingly say they’re facing; and the financial toll pregnancy and motherhood could take on the ever-growing female working population are all factors.
+Since 2007, when the fertility rate last sat at that 2.1 replacement level, there have been a lot of external influences on potential parents that may have swayed their decision to have kids one way or another.
+Costs associated with child rearing, such as the rising price of childcare; the economic hardship that current parents increasingly say they’re facing; and the financial toll pregnancy and motherhood could take on the ever-growing female working population are all factors.

 More Culture